MikePacey/Lancaster-HEC/docs/openmp.rst

 guides for both the PGI and Intel compiler suites (see helpful links under the Additional advice section for more information).

-* To compile OpenMP code using the Intel compiler, compile with your normal set of Intel compiler flags, and add the **-openmp** argument.
+* To compile OpenMP code using the Intel compiler, compile with your normal set of Intel compiler flags, and add the ``-openmp`` argument.

-* To compile OpenMP code using the PGI compiler, compile with your normal set of PGI compiler flags, and add the compiler argument **-mp**
+* To compile OpenMP code using the PGI compiler, compile with your normal set of PGI compiler flags, and add the compiler argument ``-mp``

-* To compile OpenMP code using the GNU compilers, compile with your normal set of GNU compiler flags and add the compiler argment **-fopenmp**
+* To compile OpenMP code using the GNU compilers, compile with your normal set of GNU compiler flags and add the compiler argment ``-fopenmp``

 Make sure that the correct module for your preferred compiler suite has already been added to your environment.

 Submitting OpenMP jobs
 ----------------------

-The following job template will run an 8-core version of a program names **omptest** compiled with an Intel compiler:
+The following job template will run an 8-core version of a program named **omptest** compiled with an Intel compiler:

 .. code-block:: bash